wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 ### Quality control of individual genes

 So now we have some gene predictions... how can we know if they are any good?
-The easiest way to get a feel for this is to use the following example sequences: [illustrative examples](predictions.fa).
+The easiest way to get a feel for this is to use the following example sequences: [predicted protein sequences from rice and honeybee](predictions.fa).
 We will compare them using BLAST to known sequences from other species in the [uniref50 database](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4375400/).

 ##### Running BLAST

 We will use [SequenceServer](https://doi.org/10.1093/molbev/msz185) to run BLAST.
 The command below will start a server.
-Once it is ready, open http://localhost:4567 in your browser, paste the [example sequences](predictions.fa) in the textbox and click on the 'BLAST' button to run a BLAST search.
+Once the server is ready, open http://localhost:4567 in your browser, paste the [example rice and honeybee protein sequences](predictions.fa) in the textbox and click on the 'BLAST' button to run a BLAST search.

 ```bash
 sequenceserver -d /import/teaching/bio/data/reference_databases/uniref50